The Outrage (Marcus Welby, M.D.): Production and controversy

 David Victor, creator of Marcus Welby, approached ABC in early 1974 with statistics compiled by the Los Angeles Police Department detailing the extent of child molestation.
 ABC gave him the go-ahead to order a script, which was written by Eugene Price.
 ABC sent the preliminary script for "The Outrage" to Ronald Gold, media director for the newly formed National Gay Task Force (NGTF), in July 1974.
 Gold had been involved with the GAA's actions against "The Other Martin Loring".
 Gold advised ABC's Standards and Practices department that the script, which conflated homosexuality with pedophilia, effeminacy, and the rape of children, was unacceptable in its present form.
 ABC ignored NGTF's request not to proceed.
 When Gold learned that the episode was in production, he brought in Loretta Lotman, head of the Boston-area gay media activist group Gay Media Action, to organize a nationwide grassroots campaign while he continued trying to work with ABC.

 In response to the groups' concerns, ABC made some script changes.
 It removed some—but not all—references to Ted's "manhood" being violated by the assault.
 It also inserted a speech from the police officer: "There's nothing homosexual about this.
 It's a case of violent child molestation...[the typical offender is] a guy with severe mental and emotional problems.
-He's often married, middle-aged, with a crummy marriage, a crummier sex life or both....Technically, we call him a pedophile, a child molestor."
+He's often married, middle-aged, with a crummy marriage, a crummier sex life or both....Technically, we call him a pedophile, a child molester."
 The network believed that its changes addressed the problems with the episode and contended that the episode was about pedophilia and not homosexuality.
 Richard Gitter of the network's Standards and Practices department defended the episode's social value, saying that "the importance of the script is to present to the public the problems of coping with such a tragic situation by the young assaulted victim.
 Not only is the physical damage to be repaired, but the mental damage involved in facing the assailant after the attack, reporting the incident to his family and authorities, pursuing prosecution through the judicial system and the return to emotional stability in facing his peers and his friends."
 In response to protest letters ABC sent a form letter claiming that gay leaders had approved the revised script, a claim that activists charged was false.
 The National Association of Broadcasters, a trade organization that maintained commercial and program guidelines for member broadcasters, approved the episode.
 Activists across the country remained concerned, especially since the episode's anticipated October broadcast date placed it close to several votes in state and local legislatures that would have extended anti-discrimination laws to cover sexual orientation.
 "We feel the program will definitely have a chilling effect on legislation which would protect gays from discrimination in employment and housing," stated NGTF executive director Bruce Voeller.